besser435/TEAW-Website/README.md

 ## Starting a production server
 Before we start, we need to set up the proxy to the Bluemap.
-TEAW's map is using HTTP, so when we use it in an iframe we run into issues where the browser prevent the connection, as the website is using HTTPS.
+TEAW's map is using HTTP, so when we use it in an iframe we run into issues where the browser prevent the connection.
+This is because this website is using HTTPS.
 To fix this, we use an nginx proxy.
 This allows us to use a Cloudflare tunnel to point to the proxy on the server, which then points to the map.
 This allows the tunnel to use HTTPS, so we don't run into any browser security rules.